songtao/docs/zh/api/Phalcon_Mvc_Model_Validator_Regex.rst

 *implements* :doc:`Phalcon\\Mvc\\Model\\ValidatorInterface <Phalcon_Mvc_Model_ValidatorInterface>`

-Allows to validate if the value of a field matches a regular expression
+Allows validate if the value of a field matches a regular expression

 .. code-block:: php